jguest/petrol/README.md

 And that was the neatest string of SQL I could find.

-Here's the same string built with petrol:
+Here's the same query built with petrol:

 ```Java
 String sql = select("m*")